filecoin-project/specs/content/systems/filecoin_blockchain/storage_power_consensus/_index.md

 Note that the round may span multiple filecoin epochs if drand is slower; the lowest epoch number block will contain the requested beacon entry.
 Similarly, if there has been null rounds where the beacon should have been inserted, we need to iterate on the chain to find where the entry is inserted.
-In addition, the next non-null block must contain the drand entry requested by definition.
+Specifically, the next non-null block must contain the drand entry requested by definition.

 ### Fetch randomness from drand network